Runaway Scrape: Groce's Landing

 Texian survivors of the Battle of Coleto Creek believed their surrender agreement with Urrea would, at worst, mean their deportation.
 Santa Anna, however, adhered to the 1835 Tornel Decree that stated the insurrection was an act of piracy fomented by the United States and ordered their executions.
 (Note: Historians Jack Jackson and John Wheat in their research of Mexican government records believe that although the wording of the December 30, 1835 Tornel Decree specified "foreigners", the document was a mere formality to green-light Santa Anna's broader plan of dealing with opposition both foreign and domestic.
 In a letter to General Joaquín Ramírez y Sesma on February 29, 1836, Santa Anna wrote "in this war there are no prisoners".
 At the Battle of the Alamo, prior to the final siege, he offered a three-day amnesty to allow Tejanos inside the mission to leave unharmed.
 At other skirmishes in the war, there is no indication either he or his generals made that distinction.
 Jackson and White stated, "When he learned that Urrea had taken several hundred prisoners near Goliad, Santa Anna expressed his amazement that they had not been treated as pirates and swiftly executed as Tornel's decree specified.
 He sent more letters until the tragic deed was done.")
 Although he personally disagreed with the need to do so, Urrea carried out his commander's orders on March 27.
 Of the estimated 370 Texians being held, a few managed to escape the massacre at Goliad.
 The remainder were shot, stabbed with bayonets and lances and clubbed with gun butts.
 Fannin was shot through the face and his gold watch stolen.
 The dead were cremated on a pyre.
+The retreating Texian army stopped at San Felipe de Austin on March 28–29 to stock up on food and supplies.
+Houston's plan to move the army north to Groce's Landing on the Brazos River was met with resistance from captains Wyly Martin and Moseley Baker, whose units balked at further retreat.
+Houston reassigned Martin 25 mi south to protect the Morton Ferry crossing at Fort Bend, and Baker was ordered to guard the river crossing at San Felipe de Austin.